HazemFahad/frontend-project/README.md

 3. Once this has completed open the file with a code editor.

-4. Once the code editor has opened - open a terminal inside the code editor and run <code>cd nc-news</code>

-5. Run <code>npm install</code> in terminal to install dependencies.
+4. Run <code>npm install</code> in terminal to install dependencies.

-6. Run <code>npm start</code> in terminal to open site locally.
+5. Run <code>npm start</code> in terminal to open site locally.
 If not automatically directed - open a browser and navigate to localhost:3000.

 Many Thanks!